RoshanSharma7/Python-Music-Player/README.md

 ## License:

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](License.md) file for details.

 ---

-This README file is structured to give a comprehensive overview of the project, instructions for running it, and potential improvements.
+This README file is structured to provide a comprehensive overview of the project, instructions for running it, and potential areas for improvement.